ProximityInsight/components/services/components-api-service-rest-bare/readme.md

 ## artifact produced
 * a zip file which contains the service the start scripts and the minimum configuration files to launch it without any components. (see above to configure it with some components)
 * a jar (classifier:config) that contains startup scripts and configuration files to be used by other modules.
+* a docker image when the maven build is launch with a `-Pdocker` option.